theNewDynamic/laurencerand.com/content/_index.md

 ---
 title: home
-description: Described as "America's premiere literary tastemaker" by Damian Barr's Literary Salon, Lauren Cerand is a publicist with twenty years of experience running her own thriving global communications consultancy, driven by an intensive personal focus on each client’s needs and desires, a vast network of relationships, and unparalleled
+description: Described as “America's premiere literary tastemaker” by Damian Barr's Literary Salon, Lauren Cerand is a publicist with twenty years of experience running her own thriving global communications consultancy, driven by an intensive personal focus on each client’s needs and desires, a vast network of relationships, and unparalleled